Why $80K–$120K Operators Should Strengthen Foundation Before Scaling: Rushing Costs 8–12 Months of Rebuilding

 Example implementation (Rowan):

-At $110K, Rowan documented a customer success role needed at $150K.
+At $110K, Rowan documented a customer success role needed at $150K, created a complete job description, built a 2‑week training system, and tested onboarding with a current team member.

-This tactic prevents hiring chaos.
+This tactic prevents hiring chaos:

 Standard approach: Need hire urgently → Scramble to document role → Rush training → 12 weeks integration.